Gone (Nelly song): Chart performance

 On January 21, 2011, "Gone" was the second most added single to Urban radio and third most added to Top 40/Mainstream and Rhythmic stations.
 The single racked up a total of forty-five adds in the two-day period since release.
 For the charts issued on February 5, 2011, "Gone" made its U.S. Hot R&B/Hip-Hop Songs debut at number seventy-nine and has currently peaked at number fifty-nine.
 In terms of the Billboard Hot 100, the song completely missed the chart, becoming a failure mainstream and only being moderately successful on the R&B charts.
+In South Korea, "Gone" sold 113,258 units.

 Music video

 On January 6, 2011, Nelly said on his Twitter, "new Nelly single...
 "Gone" featuring Kelly Rowland video coming very soon 5.0", the song is set to be released as the third official single from the album.
 In February 2011, it was revealed that Marc Klasfeld had been booked to shoot the video.
 Klasfeld has previously worked with both artists, on Nelly's "Country Grammar" and "Ride wit Me," as well as working with Rowland on Destiny's Child's "Lose My Breath".
-The shoot is set to take place in Mexico.
-The video began production on February 8, 2011 on sandy beach in Mexico.
+The shoot took place in Mexico.
+The video began production on February 8, 2011 on a sandy beach in country.

 Photos uploaded to Rap-Up.com show Rowland wearing a low-cut shimmering black dress while Nelly wears a button down black jacket.

 A snippet of the video was shown on Monday, March 7 during the premiere of Nelly's episode of Behind the Music.